-Despite the severe drought events in recent decades (Table S3), we found a positive trend for vegetation greenness of Q. pyrenaica for the last 16 years, which is consistent with previous findings stressing a recent short-term increase in primary productivity for these forests coinciding with a rather wet decade in the 2000s after a dry decade in the 1990s (Pérez-Luque and others 2015a).
+Despite the severe drought events in recent decades (Table S3), we found a positive trend for vegetation greenness of Q. pyrenaica for the last 16 years.
+This is consistent with previous findings stressing a recent short-term increase in primary productivity for these forests coinciding with a rather wet decade in the 2000s after a dry decade in the 1990s (Pérez-Luque and others 2015a).
 For tree growth, positive trends also appeared in the last decade, particularly for the southern high-elevation site (CA-High, Figure 4).
-Similar long-term trends have been described for this species along its distribution range only at high-elevation wet and cold sites (Gea-Izquierdo and Cañellas 2014), which could be related to a non-linear positive effect of warming for the species at cold-limited high-elevation sites (Salzer and others 2009; Gea-Izquierdo and Cañellas 2014).
+Similar long-term trends have been described for this species along its distribution range only at high-elevation wet and cold sites (Gea-Izquierdo and Cañellas 2014).
+This could be related to a non-linear positive effect of warming for the species at cold-limited high-elevation sites (Salzer and others 2009; Gea-Izquierdo and Cañellas 2014).
 Importantly, for rear edges threatened by climate change, negative growth trends would have been expected, as shown for some temperate and Mediterranean species (Sánchez-Salguero and others 2012; Camarero and others 2015b; Dorado-Liñán and others 2017a).

-Althought the 2012 drought event was more severe and intense than that of 2005 (Table S3), resilience values for greenness and tree-growth were greater for 2012.
+Although the 2012 drought event was more severe and intense than that of 2005 (Table S3), resilience values for greenness and tree growth were greater for 2012.
 This could be due to the different timing of the two droughts.
 The 2012 event was a winter drought (Trigo and others 2013) occurring earlier than the shorter 2005 drought.
 The latter matched the period of maximum growth for oak forests in late spring (Figure S4).
 This highlights the importance of the timing of the drought as a key factor determining tree recovery after drought (Camarero and others 2015a; Huang and others 2018).
 For tree growth, the highest values of resilience were found for the two most severe events (1995 and 1999; Table S3) and tree-growth resilience was positively related to drought severity (Figure 5).

-The high drought-resilience values reported here, coinciding with high values of genetic resilience for those forests at Sierra Nevada reported elsewhere (Valbuena-Carabaña and Gil 2013, 2017) appear to indicate the strong local adaptation of this oak.
+The high drought-resilience values reported here, coinciding with high values of genetic resilience for those forests on Sierra Nevada reported elsewhere (Valbuena-Carabaña and Gil 2013, 2017) appear to indicate the strong local adaptation of this oak.
 Our findings agree with those of studies showing that the assumed higher vulnerability of dry edges does not necessarily hold (e.g. Cavin and Jump 2017).
 Martínez-Vilalta (2018) pointed out the importance of local adaptation and plasticity, and also of local environmental factors on the vulnerability shown by rear-edge populations.
 Our results highlight the ample small-scale variability at the ecological boundary and need to better confine the rear-edge limit in our forest.
 All this, together with the characteristic high resprouting ability of the species, would suggest a long-term persistence of those populations (Bellingham and Sparrow 2000).
-It should be mentioned that we studied only adult individuals established decades or centuries ago, meaning that it needs to be assessed whether the trees express resilience at the species level or whether we would find vulnerability if we analyzed seedling regeneration, likewise other Mediterranean species at their xeric limit (Castro and others 2004; Vilà-Cabrera and others 2011; Gea-Izquierdo and others 2015).
+It should be mentioned that we studied only adult individuals established decades or centuries ago, meaning that it needs to be assessed whether the trees express resilience at the species level or whether we would find vulnerability if we analyzed seedling regeneration, as in other Mediterranean species at their xeric limit (Castro and others 2004; Vilà-Cabrera and others 2011; Gea-Izquierdo and others 2015).